 The location where the turtle is living also determines its capacity to live underwater.
 In winter areas, turtle needs less energy for survival which keeps them underwater for an extended period.
 On the contrary, in summer areas, turtles are more active which causes lesser survival chances in the water without proper breathing opportunities.

 What Happens When a Turtle Drowns?

-If unfortunately, your turtle is drawn underwater, it’s a mixed bag of experience for you.
+If unfortunately, your turtle is drawn underwater, it’s a mixed bag of experiences for you.
 Well, to be specific, I have two pieces of news for you regarding what can happen to a drawn turtle.
 These are-

-- The chances are high that your turtle will survive from the drowning condition.
+- The chances are high that your turtle will survive the drowning condition.
 But for that, you need to treat it immediately.
 Then take it to a VET as soon as possible- the good news.